My Phoenix Rising: Rebuilding Life After a Stroke in the U.S.

 Conclusion

-In wrapping up our journey through the world of stroke recovery, let’s recap.
-Stroke recovery is a multidimensional process, requiring physical, emotional, and societal support.
+In wrapping up our journey through the recovery, let’s recap.
+Recovery is a multidimensional process, requiring physical, emotional, and societal support.
 The landscape is evolving, with technology and awareness campaigns paving the way for a brighter future.